 The other day I was attending an equestrian event at the Millbrook arena with my son Jake, my oldest daughter, Katie, and Jim Hicks, our equestrian center partner.
 We were attending Katie’s competition, waiting for her score (she won blue), when Jake wandered over to a stable witnessing a new foal and its mother.
-Jake called to us stating, “You will not believe how soft this baby is.”
+Jake called to us, stating, “You will not believe how soft this baby is.”
 As the rest of us walked over to participate, the mother nudged its baby away to see what we were doing.
 It was only after she saw we meant no harm that she allowed us to be with her newborn.

-This small, quick and simple interaction with my children and a friend caused me to think of my mother.
+This small, quick, simple interaction with my children and a friend caused me to think of my mother.
 Two things came to mind; first: I thought of the times in my life I have witnessed nature’s mothers protecting their newborns and a recent time when I felt deep in my soul my mother’s love.

-Mom, on your 75th birthday I want to share with you that I am who I am because of you!
+Mom, on your 75th birthday, I want to share with you that I am who I am because of you!
 You knew as you were making the decision whether or not to have a child it would come with pain.
 Mothers know there is excruciating pain in giving birth, yet they proceed; they know there will be times their hearts will be broken by dumb decisions or experiments by their child, yet they proceed.
-Perhaps in your thoughts or deep in your soul there was the knowledge it may be worth it; so you proceeded.
+Perhaps in your thoughts or deep in your soul, there was the knowledge it may be worth it, so you proceeded.
 So here I am!
-There were and may yet be times of pain; but just like the grizzly bear protecting her cubs, I know nothing will stop you.
+There were and may yet be times of pain, but just like the grizzly bear protecting her cubs, I know nothing will stop you.

-Life has blessed me with a wife who as a mother has the same inner soul to guide and protect.
-I get to see first hand how it must have been.
-I see in our three lovely daughters, your granddaughters, their innate ability to carry on in bringing yet others into our lives and world with each generation improving on itself.
+Life has blessed me with a wife who, as a mother, has the same inner soul to guide and protect.
+I get to see firsthand how it must have been.
+I see in our three lovely daughters, your granddaughters, their innate ability to carry on in bringing yet others into our lives and world, with each generation improving on itself.

-Thank you for choosing to have children and for honoring your commitment to raise and protect me.
+Thank you for choosing to have children and for honoring your commitment to raising and protecting me.
 From the bottom of my heart and with every emotion in my soul, I acknowledge you for being my mom and giving me life.
 I have participated, am participating, and will yet participate in the knowledge my mother is there for me just as these young animals must know and as Christ felt with Mary that dreadful day.